Brudalaxe/Profiling-LDMs/README.md

 - `--gpus 2` indicates that two GPUs are being used for training.
 - `--batch_size 16` sets the batch size to 16.

+These flags can be changed based on your needs and training setups.

 ### Profiling with PyTorch Profiler

 Both models can be profiled using Weights & Biases and PyTorch Profiler to monitor GPU utilization, execution time, and memory usage.
 Here is an example of how to integrate the PyTorch Profiler into your training script: